 Digital sales don’t count when it comes to the weekly games sales charts; that No.1 spot is dictated entirely by retail.
 Considering the increasing levels of PC games that are purchased on systems like Steam and Origin, each year the PC charts tell a blurrier picture.
-It has been revealed that Rome 2 would have hit the big No.1 spot in the UK’s chart if digital sales had been counted.
+It has been revealed that Rome 2 – which we gave a 7/10 in our Total War: Rome 2 review – would have hit the big No.1 spot in the UK’s chart if digital sales had been counted.

 Last week Total War: Rome 2 reached the No.2 spot in the UK retail charts, selling 32,000 units and missing the top spot by 200 copies.
 Trade mag MCV have discovered that bringing digital sales into the equation makes a massive difference, though.
 More than twice the amount of physical copies were sold digitally; 73,000 in total.